Mike Santiago (fighter): Ultimate Fighting Championship

-Santiago made his UFC debut as an injury replacement for Nick Hein againstZabit Magomedsharipov on September 2, 2017 at UFC Fight Night: Struve vs. Volkov.
+Santiago made his UFC debut as an injury replacement for Nick Hein against Zabit Magomedsharipov on September 2, 2017 at UFC Fight Night: Struve vs. Volkov.
 Santiago lost the fight via submission rear-naked choke in the second round.

 His second fight came on January 14, 2018 at UFC Fight Night: Stephens vs. Choi against Mads Burnell.
 He lost the fight via unanimous decision.

 Mike faced Dan Ige on June 9, 2018 at UFC 225.
 He lost the fight via TKO in the first round.